 When I finally explained how I had managed to save for this, Sunday after Sunday, he demanded that I return to the shop, ask for a refund, and return the money to my uncle, his half-brother.

-I debated with myself which were the worst options: to embarrass myself before the shopkeeper, to humiliate myself before my uncle or to stand up to the capricious bullying of my father.
+I debated with myself which were the worst options: to embarrass myself before the shopkeeper, to humiliate myself before my uncle, or to stand up to the capricious bullying of my father.

-His spiteful response was to try to stop me going to Sunday football matches with my uncle, but Arthur was understanding and my father failed.
+His spiteful response was to try to stop me going to Sunday football matches with my uncle.
+But Arthur was understanding and my father failed.

-By now, I was determined not only to stand up to bullying, no matter who the bully was, to be confident of my own integrity, and to try to be as independent financially as far as possible, even as a young teenager.
+By now, I was determined not only to stand up to bullying, no matter who the bully was, but to be confident too of my own integrity, and to try to be as independent financially as far as possible, even as a young teenager.

 In the summer that followed, I walked into yet another local newsagent’s shop, Dwyers, and asked for a newspaper round.
 Every morning and evening and once on Sundays in the summer of 1965 and 1966, I delivered newspapers, magazines and comics along a route that took me through Kenilworth Park, Wilfrid Road, Casimir Road, Casimir Avenue, Sion Hill Avenue and the lower end of Lower Kimmage Road.